Christina-hshi/psirc/README.md

 perl psirc_v1.0.pl -s output_directory gencode.v29.annotation.custom_transcriptome.fa kallisto R1.fastq R2.fastq
 ```

+*where gencode.v29.annotation.custom_transcriptome.fa is the custom_transcriptome_fa, kallisto is the forked kallisto, output_directory is the user-specified directory to place the outputs, and R1.fastq R2.fastq are the input paired-end RNA-seq reads.*

 **Index the inferred FLI**

 We require the header lines of the circular transcripts in fasta format should end with "\tC" to let the program know that they are circular transcripts.
 And header lines of linear transcripts should not end with "\tC".
 The outputs produced from psirc_v1.0.pl already meet this requirement, but the outputs produced by other FLI inference tools may not.